What to Do if You Are Denied a Personal Loan

 Review your decline notice

-The decline notice you receive includes the reasons for your loan denial.
-Review this notice and identify what needs to be fixed before you can resubmit your application.
+The decline notice you receive includes the reasons for your personal loan denial.
+Review this notice and identify what needs to be fixed before you resubmit your application.

 Review your credit report

-If the loan decline notice cited issues with your credit score, try requesting a copy of your credit report to figure out the problem.
-To do this, you can go to AnnualCreditReport.com and request a copy.
+If the loan decline notice cited issues with your credit, try requesting a copy of your credit report to figure out the problem.
 You are entitled to a free credit report every 12 months from each of the three major consumer reporting companies.

-You may need to take time to build your credit score before applying for another loan.
-Remember to review how to build your credit score, including paying down your credit card balances and lowering your credit utilization rate.
+You may need to take time to build your credit before applying for another loan.
+Remember to review how to build your credit, including paying down your credit card balances and keeping a diverse credit mix.

 Apply for a lower loan amount

-If you’ve been denied a loan, the amount you requested may have been unrealistic, so seeking a lower loan amount may help your next application.
+If you’ve been denied a loan, the amount you requested may have been too high, so seeking a lower loan amount may help your next application.
 Evaluate your budget and consider using a personal loan calculator to figure out how much you can afford to spend on a monthly payment.

 Pay down debt